AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/commerce-on-premises-beta.md

 ### `--admin-use-security-key`

-Whether to use a &quot;security key&quot; feature in Magento Admin URLs and forms.
+Whether to use a "security key" feature in Magento Admin URLs and forms.
 Deprecated, use config:set with path admin/security/use_form_key

 -  Requires a value

 ### `--magento-init-params`

-Add to any command to customize Magento initialization parameters For example: &quot;MAGE_MODE=developer&amp;MAGE_DIRS[base][path]=/var/www/example.com&amp;MAGE_DIRS[cache][path]=/var/tmp/cache&quot;
+Add to any command to customize Magento initialization parameters For example: "MAGE_MODE=developer&MAGE_DIRS[base][path]=/var/www/example.com&MAGE_DIRS[cache][path]=/var/tmp/cache"

 -  Requires a value

 ### `--help`, `-h`

 Display help for the given command.
-When no command is given display help for the &lt;info&gt;list&lt;/info&gt; command
+When no command is given display help for the <info>list</info> command

 -  Default: `false`
 -  Does not accept a value